Call for Help

 • Written Guides: Concise, reliable "cliff notes" on each religious tradition

-• Practical Applications: Focus on how religious cultural competency supports helping professionals in their daily work
+• Practical Applications: Focus on how religious literacy supports helping professionals in their daily work

 All resources will be freely available online for professional development and community education.